CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 http://localhost:9000/collections/ne.admin_0_countries
 ```

-The response is a JSON document ontaining metadata about the collection, including:
+The response is a JSON document containing metadata about the collection, including:

 * The geometry column name
 * The geometry type